Overwatch Universe Heroes

 - Dented Iron: Ana isn't the crack shot she was in her youth, which is why she switched from sniping heads to healing allies.
 One would think it'd be harder to stick healing needles in people rather than bullets, but hey.

 - Difficult, but Awesome: Aside from her Shrike Trait, Ana's kit is all skillshot-based.
-Considering that heroes move around the battlefield constantly, new players will struggle in hitting skillshots with Ana.
-Also, Ana has only her Biotic Grenade to heal herself, and it's a burst of recovery that has a long cooldown time rather than a recovery-over-time passive ability.
-Yet, if the player is really good with skillshots, Ana can be quite a reliable burst healer and supply a surprising amount of utility while at it.
+Considering that heroes move around the battlefield constantly, new players will struggle in hitting skillshots — IE, her heals — with Ana.
+But if the player is really good with skillshots, Ana can be quite a reliable burst healer and supply a surprising amount of utility while at it.
+Her Healing Dart also has an absurdly long range, allowing her to stay involved in a fight without exposing herself directly to harm.

 - Divergent Character Evolution: A minor example.
 In Overwatch, Nano-Boost gives the target bonus damage and damage resistance.
-Here it's more offensively spell-focused, to help carve a niche away from Lt.
-Morales' Stim Drone while not overshadowing it.
+Here it enhances their spellcasting, to help differentiate it from Lt.
+Morales' Stim Drone.

 - Eye Scream: Her right eye was shot out by Widowmaker.